RL in Name Only? Analyzing the Structural Assumptions in RL post-training for LLMs: Experimental Results

-Our empirical analysis demonstrates that, under the given structural assumptions, reinforcement learning on current LLM MDP architectures is effectively equivalent to filtered iterative supervised fine-tuning (SFT), incorporating both positive and negative samples.
+These results demonstrate that GRPO and Filtered-ISFT\text{+-} perform similarly.
+Thus, our empirical analysis show that under the given structural assumptions, RL in the current LLM-MDP framework is effectively equivalent to F-ISFT incorporating both positive and negative samples.

-Figure \ref{fig:res_len} shows the average response length throughout training on GSM8K and Countdown using Qwen-2.5-0.5B Model and Qwen-2.5-1.5B Model respectively on train-set.
-We observe that the RL post training with GRPO, initially reduces response length, but it increases again in later stages.
-We attribute this behavior to RL’s tendency to incentivize longer responses as shown in Section \ref{length}, driven by the uniform distribution of advantages across all tokens along with length scaling.
+\textbf{Length bias analysis} - The figures in \ref{fig:baselines_len_bias} present results on the Countdown test dataset at different evaluation steps during the post-training of the Qwen-2.5-1.5B model.
+The left panel shows the number of correct and incorrect responses, where we observe that the number of correct responses increases steadily while the number of incorrect responses decreases across all baselines.
+The right panel shows the average token response length for both correct and incorrect responses.
+For correct responses, we find a slight increase in the average response length for GRPO and Filtered-ISFT\text{+-}, while it remains relatively constant for Filtered-ISFT\text{+}.
+For incorrect responses, the average length decreases initially but then increases substantially for GRPO and Filtered-ISFT\text{+-}, whereas Filtered-ISFT\text{+} maintains comparable response lengths for both correct and incorrect responses.

+These length-based analyses indicate that Filtered-ISFT\text{+-} also incentivizes longer outputs, often producing even longer responses than Filtered-ISFT\text{+}.
+This suggests that the inclusion of incorrect responses during training contributes to increased output length, similar to the behavior observed in GRPO.
+We attribute this to RL’s inherent bias toward longer responses as discussed in Section~\ref{length} which arises from the uniform distribution of advantages across tokens combined with length scaling.
+Empirically, we observe that training on incorrect responses leads to increased response length, as the loss continues to decrease with increasing response length on these examples.